Pesticide Information: Regulation, Safety, and Storage

 The poison control hotline for every U.S. state is:

-In Utah, the poison control center is the Utah Poison Control Hotline in Salt Lake City, and in Colorado and Idaho, it is the Rocky Mountain Poison and Drug Center in Denver.
+In Utah, the poison control center is the Utah Poison Control Hotline in Salt Lake City, and in Colorado, Montana, and Idaho, it is the Rocky Mountain Poison and Drug Center in Denver.
 The hotline is staffed 24/7 to provide treatment recommendations and referral to an emergency medical facility.

 The Environmental Protection Agency classifies certain pesticides, or uses of pesticides, as restricted if they could cause harm to humans or to the environment unless it is applied by applicators who have the knowledge to use these pesticides safely.
 These are called Restricted Use Pesticides, and they are available for purchase and use only by certified pesticide applicators or persons under their direct supervision.